LLNL/ddd/README.md

    ~~~~
    Successful installation will include the creation of a shared object file `delsparse_clib.so` in the `DelaunaySparse/python` subfolder.

-3. Once DelaunaySparse is successfully installed, copy `delsparse.py` and `delsparse_clib.so` from the `DelaunaySparse/python` subfolder into the `ddd` repository:
+3. Once DelaunaySparse is successfully installed, copy `delsparse.py` and `delsparse_clib.so` from the `DelaunaySparse/python` subfolder into the `ddd` repository.
+Note: a copy of `deslparse.py` is provided with the repository for reference.
     ~~~~
    cd [path to ddd repo]/ddd
    cp [path to DelaunaySparse repo]/DelaunaySparse/python/delsparse.py .